200WordRPG/200wordrpg.github.io/_posts/2017/2017-04-16-TheHumanWorld.md

 ## Author Comments

 This game can be adapted for different locations and experiences - a museum, wandering around a city, or a road trip if you're going to be driving past tourist traps.

+## Judge Comments

+I’m a fan of LARPs that require you to go out into the real world and interact with things.
+The way you transform the environment of a real-world shopping mall into your play space to tell the story of a group of broken androids and the human child they are trying to teach is really fascinating. - [*Jason Cordova*]({{site.baseurl}}/judges)